nnamon/zilliqa-research/ds_reputation/proposal.md

 key is moved to the end of composition, effectively demoting it since it will fall past the DS Committee size.
 Otherwise, the new proof-of-work winner is placed after the guard nodes as before.
 This would allow for back-compatibility with the blocks before this change since it is guaranteed that there are no existing DS Committee members in `powWinners`.
+The appendix contains an [annotated pseudocode listing](#proposed-ds-committee-composition-update-pseudocode) of this proposed process.

 ## Caveats